 MISC integrates aspects of socio-emotional health and cognitive development as well as being less culturally intrusive than existing approaches.
-It is a strengths-based program complimenting existing practices and cultures.
+It is a strengths-based program complementing existing practices and cultures.
 Editors bring together in one volume the theory and research from the last decade supporting the MISC approach.
-Chapters focus on a range of topics, such as: training the trainer, maternal depression and MISC, applying MISC to families reunited after migration-related separation and more.
-The book also focuses on several country-specific cases, such as applying MISC to HIV/AIDS affected children in South Africa or in early childhood care settings in Israel.
+Chapters focus on a range of topics, such as training the trainer, maternal depression and MISC, applying MISC to families reunited after migration-related separation and more.
+The book also focuses on several country-specific cases, such as applying MISC to HIV/AIDS-affected children in South Africa or in early childhood care settings in Israel.

 This book is essential reading for those working in early educational or clinical settings tasked with developing policy to ensure optimal child developmental outcomes.
 The book is applicable to professionals from a wide variety of disciplines including clinical, counselling, educational, psychology, psychiatry, paediatrics, nursing, social work and public health.

 Table of Contents